mbj4668/erl.mk/README.md

 Add the name of the application to the variable `DEPS` if it is a run-time dependency that needs to be fetched and compiled.
-Add to `LOCAL_DEPS` if it is a run-time dependency that doesn't need to be fetched and compiled, e.g., and OTP application.
+Add to `LOCAL_DEPS` if it is a run-time dependency that doesn't need to be fetched and compiled, e.g., an OTP application.
 Add to `TEST_DEPS` if the dependency is used only in tests, and to `BUILD_DEPS` for dependencies used only for building the project.